 This is already a deployment of ‘firsts’ and incredible experiences for junior and senior sailors alike – crossing their first ocean when we traversed the Atlantic, transiting the Panama Canal, and now as part of our Pacific voyage we all get to enjoy a truly once in a lifetime opportunity to visit the ancient civilisation of Easter Island.
 Support by the Royal Navy and Royal Marines Charity for this visit has made our deployed Christmas very special.

-Commander Tony Black RN, Commanding Officer HMS MONTROSE
+Commander Conor O'Neill RN, Commanding Officer HMS MONTROSE

 We have been able to put your grant to good use in improving the quality of life on board.
 Individual messes have each been able to use a portion to invest in their own living and sleeping quarters with purchases such as new televisions, mirrors, pictures and other homely additions.
 Particularly at a point when HMS ST ALBANS has spent such a large proportion of time away from friends and families in recent months, your ongoing support is of enormous benefit to us all and once again, thank you for your continued generous support from the entire Ship’s Company.